-The festival atmosphere was fueled by a common, though technically illegal, vote-getting technique: alcohol.
-The law said that candidates could not provide drinks to votes from the time the election was announced until after votes were cast on Election Day.
+The festival atmosphere was fueled by a common, although technically illegal, vote-getting technique: alcohol.
+The law said that candidates could not provide drinks to voters from the time the election was announced until after votes were cast on Election Day.
 To work around this restriction, candidates simply enlisted spouses, family, friends, or servants to distribute the spirits.

 George Washington first ran for a seat in the House of Burgesses in 1757.
 Each county sent two representatives to the house.
 In this first election, Washington came in third in a field of three and garnered only 40 votes.
 The next year, he stood again.
 He won with 310 votes – the most of the four candidates.
 While certainly not the sole reason for his victory, in 1758, Washington reimbursed friends £39 for 34 gallons of rum, 3 pints of brandy, 13 gallons of beer, 8 quarts of cider, and 40 gallons of rum punch served to voters.
 He wrote one of these friends, James Wood, saying “I am extreme thankly [sic] to you & my other friends for entertaining the Freeholders in my name—I hope no exception were taken to any that voted against me but that all were alike treated and all had enough it is what I much desird [sic]—my only fear is that you spent with too sparing a hand.”